87tana/DeepLearning_ImageClassification/README.md

-# Deep-Learning
+# Deep learning(keras) Image Classification

-I employed CIFAR-10, a widely utilized image classification dataset comprising 60,000 32x32 color images divided into 10 classes.
+- Utilized the CIFAR-10 dataset, comprising 60,000 32x32 color images divided into 10 classes, for image classification.

-Each class contains 6,000 images.
-The dataset is split into 50,000 training images and 10,000 testing images, encompassing categories such as airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
-CIFAR-10 serves as a prevalent benchmark for evaluating image classification algorithms and deep learning models.
+- Implemented a Neural Network model using Keras, specifying layers, activations, and optimizer.

+- Monitored and analyzed the learning progress of the model using Tensorboard, examining metrics like accuracy and loss.

+- Trained the model on the training images to enhance predictive capabilities.

+- Assessed the model's performance using a confusion matrix, comparing predictions to ground truth labels.

+- Contributed to the advancement of image classification algorithms and deep learning techniques through the use of Keras, Tensorboard, and the evaluation of   the confusion matrix.